mlrcbsousa/matrix/README.md

 # matrix

-TODO: link to 42 school

-This repository contains the **matrix** project for 42 School, focused on a series of exercises written in Rust and TypeScript.
+This repository contains the **matrix** project for [42 School](https://www.42network.org/), focused on a series of exercises written in Rust and TypeScript.
 The exercises are located in the `src` folder and can be run individually.

 - [Documentation](https://mlrcbsousa.github.io/matrix/).